stratisproject/lss-ejector/docs/README.md

 ### Step 11

-You are now on the edit node page
+You are now on the Edit Node page

 ![Step Image](images/image18.png)

 ### Step 12

 Hover over your Setup to show the listed options.
-Click the below button to Add an additional Service
+Click the below button to **Add** an additional service

 ![Step Image](images/image10.png)

 ### Step 13

-Click the Expand button on the right-hand side of the screen to reveal the additional configurable services
+Click the **Expand** button on the right-hand side of the screen to reveal the additional configurable services

 ![Step Image](images/image36.png)